 Katie glanced around the room.
 On the new arrives stand was a biography of American novelist George R. R. Martin.
 “How about we get a writer known for killing off characters.”

-With Unbound Words in hand, Katie duck and ran, narrowly avoiding food and furniture, as she grabbed the biography.
+With Unbound Words in hand, Katie ducked and ran, narrowly avoiding food and furniture, as she grabbed the biography.
 She cracked open the book, and in a swirling storm of words, George R. R. Martin came to life.
-While Katie wasn’t a super-fan, she noticed something was off, like it wasn’t really him, and more like a stunt-double.
+While Katie wasn’t a super-fan, she noticed something was off, like this fabrication wasn’t really him, and more like a stunt-double.

 “Golly gee willikers, we got ourselves a mess here,” George spoke in a high-pitched voice.